 IT Chapter Two isn’t perfect in every sense.
 Henry Bowers story feels slightly underdeveloped in the adult world, and some may find the ending to convoluted.
 However, Stephen King is a master of asking the reader to dig deeper into the real horror under the surface.
 Muschietti understands this, and ultimately the viewers final opinion may rest in how much of their inner child remains in their adult self.

-IT Chapter One and Two are designed to be seen in tandem, both chapters transferring and connecting into one journey.
-Stephen King’s novel finally receiving a confident and beautifully filmed translation on the big screen.
-The coming of age journey and exploration of the inner child in every adult.
-Matched with the horror of imagination, experience and abandonment.
+IT Chapter One and Two are designed to be seen as one film, both chapters dovetailing into a singular journey.
+With Stephen King’s novel receiving a confident and beautifully structured big screen debut.
+The Coming of age themes inherent in the novel, interfacing with the horror of compartmentalised adult memory.
 Muschietti honouring a literary genius, while creating one of the finest horror journeys of the past decade.
 Understanding that true horror lies as much within ourselves as it does within the monster in the deepest darkest sewers.

 Director: Andy Muschietti